About the symptom-free test

 - self-isolate immediately.
 This must be from the day of your test for the next 10 days

 - take another test to confirm the result.
-Phone 119 or visit GOV.UK to order or book a test
+Phone 119 or visit GOV.UK to order a test

 - tell your child's nursery, school or college if you have a positive test result within your household